 - Detoxing the body, preventing fluid retention

 2. GingerThis amazing root has a long tradition of use in natural medicine.
-Maybe you’re already trying some daily therapeutic or pharmacological treatments to promote better circulation in your legs, but if you add regular consumption of ginger to your diet you’re going to notice many more improvements.
+Maybe you’re already trying some daily therapeutic or pharmacological treatments to promote better circulation in your legs.
+However, if you add a regular consumption of ginger to your diet then you’ll notice many more improvements.

 - It’s a natural analgesic, reducing pain and inflammation